Jetta Berrill

-Jetta Berrill (born 31 January 1994) is an Irish footballer who plays as a midfielder for Peamount United.
+Jetta Berrill (born 31 January 1994) is an Irish former footballer who played as a midfielder for Peamount United.
 She has been a member of the Republic of Ireland women's national team.

 Club career

 In June 2010, 16-year-old Berrill debuted for Albion Rovers, a club from her native Monasterboice in County Louth.
 Despite Berrill scoring twice, Rovers lost the match 4–2 to Templeogue.

 Berrill made her first Women's National League (WNL) appearances for Peamount United in 2012–13, before she joined UCD Waves in 2014.

 In 2017 Berrill left UCD Waves and moved to Hungary to train as a veterinarian.
 She briefly returned to the WNL when she played for DLR Waves during her 2019 summer vacation.

 After completing her Hungarian vet studies in June 2021, Berrill re-joined DLR Waves.
 She quickly recovered her best form, scoring four goals in four games.
 In January 2022 she transferred back to Peamount United.